bbcawodu/careadvisors-backend/docs/API_Version_2/Hospital_Web_Traffic_Data_API.md

         ] (Order is arbitrary)
         ```

-- If metrics reports are found,
+- If hospital web traffic data is found,
     - "Error Code" will be 0
     - Array corresponding to the "Data" key will be non empty.
 - If metrics reports are not found,